 2. Work Residence Permit

-After your boyfriend has received a job agreement he can apply for a residence permit with a work purpose.
+After your boyfriend has received a job contact, he can apply for a residence permit for a work purpose.

 The application could be made in the German embassy in his home country or Germany if he entered the country on a Job Seeker visa.
 There are some exceptions for residences of several countries such as the USA, Australia, South Korea, etc.

-In most cases, the employer will be a sponsor, and the salary will be financial prove that he can support himself in Germany.
+In most cases, the employer will be a sponsor, and the salary will be the financial prove that he can support himself in Germany.

 The length of this permit usually aligns with the length of the contract.
 So, if his contract is for two years, the visa will also be for two years.

 3. EU Blue Card

 They can also apply for an EU Blue Card if fulfilling the requirements.
 EU Blue Card is a residence permit allowing highly skilled workers from non-EU/EEA counties to live and work in Europe for a duration of up to 4 years.

-- A recognized university degree or a university degree comparable to a German university degree.
-He can check if his diploma fits into criteria under “foreign university degrees” on this website.
+- A recognized in Germany university degree.
+Candidates can check eligibilily of their diplomas under “foreign university degrees” on this website.

-He can only apply for a Blue card if he already has a job offer so long as that job pays a minimum required salary.
+A foreigner can only apply for an EU Blue Card if they already have a job offer with a minimum required salary.

 For this reason, your boyfriend needs to apply for jobs in his field actively and also participate in as many interviews as possible.

 The permit will allow foreign nationals to stay in Germany for up to 4 years.
 After just 33 months working on the EU Blue Card, he can obtain a Permanent Residence Permit in Germany.

-In case he proves sufficient German Language level (B1) – he can get this permit just after 21 months.
+If a candidate proves sufficient German Language level (B1) – they can get permanent residency just after 21 months.
 Read here more about Permanent Residence Permit in Germany.

 4. Student Visa

 His previous education in the country of origin determines if he can enter German universities directly or needs to pass additional exams & undergo preparational courses.